Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Parametric MFMC estimation methods

 holds with $\Sigma_{l, k}$ defined as

-\begin{remark} Note that the expected limiting variance in \eqref{e:mfmc-var-mu}, expressed as
+\begin{remark} Note that the expected limiting variance in \eqref{e:mfmc:mml-var-mu}, expressed as

 has two components $T_1$ and $T_2$.
-The term $T_1$ results from the ML estimation for $\xhifi$ and will desirably the smallest one could achieve.
-On the other hand, the question remains open whether $T_2$ could be made larger, that is, whether there is another choice replacing $\theta_{2,ml}$ in \eqref{e:mfmc-mml-first}--\eqref{e:mfmc-mml-second} with the resulting function $h$ so that $|\corr\big(\hhifi_l(\xhifi), \hlofi_l(\xlofi)\big) |$ is as large as possible.
-As motivated above, the current approach \eqref{e:mfmc-mml-first}--\eqref{e:mfmc-mml-second} has appealing features but it is generally not optimal (e.g.\ see Section~\ref{s:ex-bvgumbel} below). \end{remark}
+The term $T_1$ results from the ML estimation for $\yhifi$ and will be the smallest one could achieve since it results from the ML estimation as noted following (\ref{e:mfmc-mml-h}).
+On the other hand, the question remains open whether $T_2$ could be made larger, that is, whether there is another choice replacing $\htheta_{2,{\rm ml}}$ in \eqref{e:mfmc-mml-first}--\eqref{e:mfmc-mml-second}, and expressed only through the marginal information, with the resulting function $\bhlofi$ so that $|\corr\big(\hhifi_l(\yhifi), \hlofi_l(\ylofi)\big) |$ is as large as possible.
+As motivated above, the current approach \eqref{e:mfmc-mml-first}--\eqref{e:mfmc-mml-second} has appealing features but it is generally not optimal (e.g.\ see \cref{s:ex-bvgumbel} below). \end{remark}